 This class is participating in a Connecting with Students for Success Program this semester.
-10-15 minute individual conferences will be scheduled and held with each student prior to 10/21/24.
-The CRN number of this course will be provided and students will be encouraged to complete the Connecting with Students for Success survey (launched November 18, 2024).
+10-15 minute individual conferences will be scheduled and held with each student.
+The CRN number of this course will be provided and students will be encouraged to complete the Connecting with Students for Success survey launched toward the end of the semester.